Today, I want to touch on intervention programmes. This is one area that parents find mind boggling.

 The way our senses operate is that they work together to send information to the brain in order to help us make sense of our environment.
 When there is inaccurate input, it will lead to inaccurate output.

-Ron said that the symptoms of dyslexia are actually symptoms of disorientation (which I will touch on in subsequent posts) and affect four of our senses, namely vision, hearing, balance/coordination (which comes from the vestibular sense) and sense of time.
+Ron said that the symptoms of dyslexia are actually symptoms of disorientation (which I will touch on later) and affect four of our senses, namely vision, hearing, balance/coordination (which comes from the vestibular sense) and sense of time.

 Below is a list of some of the more common symptoms affecting each of our four senses, but they are by no means exhaustive.

 - shapes and sequences of letters or numbers appear changed or reversed

 - spelling is incorrect or inconsistent

 - words or lines are skipped when reading or writing